for-giobbe/BASE/tutorial.md

+# Tutorial

+This tutorial has been designed to illustrate several possible use of BASE, which reflect real scenarios ofa analysis.

+---

 ## Installation and download of the toy dataset:

-the toy dataset must be divided into two folders: complete clusters and clusters with missing data
+The toy dataset must be divided into two folders: complete clusters and clusters with missing data

 ---